'The Flash' opens to $55 million, a step off the typical superhero pace

 DC and Warner Bros.’ long-in-the-works superhero movie “The Flash” opened to $55 million in its first three days in North American theaters, according to studio estimates on Sunday.

 It was a crowded weekend at the multiplex overall.
-In addition to “The Flash” there was the new Pixar family film “Elemental” and the horror-comedy “The Blackening.”
+In addition to “The Flash” and “Elemental,” the horror-comedy “The Blackening” also opened wide.
 The only big win was Wes Anderson’s starry “Asteroid City” which earned $720,000 from just six theaters and the distinction of having the highest per-theater average ($132,211) since the start of the pandemic.

 The studio’s leadership remained bullish on releasing their $200 million movie, however, confident in its quality and importance to future DC Studios storylines.
 The movie introduces the multiverse, which allowed for the return of Michael Keaton’s Batman in a movie that also had Ben Affleck’s Batman.